 I am sure I will see a pair of sandhill cranes when hiking with K2 along the banks of lakes in southern USA.
 Sandhill cranes have their match in Demoiselle cranes of Pakistan.

 The Demoiselle crane lives in a variety of different environments, including desert areas and numerous types of grasslands (flooded, mountain, temperate and tropical grassland) which are often within a few hundred metres of streams or lakes.
 K2 and us would see them all over the wetlands of Pakistan.

-Bald Eagle, North America - Pallas’ Sea Eagle, Pakistan
+Bald Eagle, NA - Pallas’ Sea Eagle, Pakistan

 While hiking with K2, I would certainly be seeing a bald eagle catching a fish over a lake all over the USA and Canada.
 I took this picture of one while it rested on a tree at Lake Osceola near Orlando, Florida.